The Mother Falcon Music Lab curriculum is centered around 3 core concepts:

 - Write an original song with your band!

-- Explore different creative mediums in Labs (see next section below)
+- Explore different creative mediums in workshops (see next section below)

 - Create a band name, logo, and t-shirts in the DIY art and merch course

 - See performances by and ask questions of acclaimed guests from the local community

 - Camp activities culminate in the Saturday Showcase, an exciting performance at a live music venue!